We spent ages creeping open houses

 They approved us for our full budget, and reassured us that we could carry my boyfriend’s current mortgage and the new place, no problem.
 They even gave us the wink-wink advice that if we really were going to buy a place to stay there for a long time, we could go $10,000 to $20,000 over our current budget, no problem.

 Which was good to know.
 But we still stuck with our budget.

 PS.
 We didn’t shop around for a rate because my boyfriend currently has a mortgage, and it has a fairly competitive rate – which we know because we did our research.
 The savings of switching for a slightly lower rate wouldn’t have made the penalty to get out of the current mortgage worth it, so we chose to stay with his current mortgage provider.
 If we were doing it from scratch, I’d definitely use a mortgage broker or at least compare my rates online.

 We used a real estate agent

 So with our pre-approval, and the tacit permission that we could afford to buy first, sell later, I took to my house-creeping with renewed vigour.
 Literally the day we got pre-approved, I saw a listing that I hadn’t noticed before, and showed it to my boyfriend.

 “This place looks great, eh?”
 I handed over the listing on my phone while we watched TV.

 “Yeah, let’s go see it."

-So I emailed the listing realtor to ask when the open house was, because the listing was vague on dates.
+So I emailed the listing agent to ask when the open house was, because the listing was vague on dates.

 The listing agent emailed back to say we should do a private showing, so we set one up for Friday morning, three days after we got pre-approved for a mortgage.